What Do Crickets Eat: Diet Guide

 What to Feed a Pet Cricket in Captivity

-If you’re keeping crickets — as pets or as feeder insects for reptiles — they’re easy to feed because they eat almost everything.
-Set them up in a ventilated aquarium or plastic container with a few hiding spots, and provide:
+If you are keeping crickets as pets or feeder insects for reptiles, they are easy to feed because they eat many common foods.
+Set them up in a ventilated aquarium or plastic container with hiding spots and a safe moisture source.

 NeedWhat to provide